udia-software/udia/README.md

 ## Quickstart (Development)

-To start your Phoenix app:
+To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Inside the `apps/udia` directory, install Node.js dependencies with `npm install`
+  * Inside the `apps/udia` directory, install Node.js dependencies with `cd assets/ && npm install`
-  * Start Phoenix endpoint with `mix phoenix.server` or `iex -S mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server` or `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.